Home > Netherlands > Amsterdam > International French School Amsterdam

 Dedicated staff/programs for students with special learning needs

-In the French system, and therefore in our school, there are different arrangements to support pupils with special educational needs
+In the French system, and therefore in our school, there are different arrangements to support pupils with special educational needs.
+Our dedicated school nurse meets with the families individually to establish the support we could put in place.

 Learning support offered

-Individualized Welcome Project/Personalized Support Plan/Personalized Program for Educational Success/Personalized Schooling Project/ School assistants...
+Individualised Welcome Project/Personalised Support Plan/Personalised Programme for Educational Success/Personalised Schooling Project/ School assistants...

 The school supports gifted, able and talented students